DTT2411/snow-depot/README.md

 Products are shown in a table (cards on small screens) with thumbnail, name (linked to details), selected options (e.g., size), unit price, quantity controls, and line subtotal.
 Users can adjust quantities inline or remove items entirely; inputs are validated and totals recalculate instantly with success/error messaging.
 The subtotal, delivery total and the grand total are clearly featured below the summary table.

+The Products model and basket functionality have been designed such that different quantities of varyingly sized items can be added, updated and removed from the basket without affecting other instances of the same item but of a different size.

 Prominent action buttons let users continue browsing or proceed to secure checkout.
 The basket remains in the session locally between visits until cleared or converted to an order, helping users resume shopping where they left off.
 The layout is responsive, allowing the user to see a condensed version of the basket contents on mobile screens.

 **Basket - large screens** <br>